kolibriBlitz/Restaurant-Orders-Analysis/README.md

   - Do certain servers consistently sell over [threshold amount] of items?
 If so, why?
 - Add new element to menu_items table: dish time/serve time
   - Labor and costs can be optimized if food is sold at certain times of day
   - Added dimension provides further analysis opportunities to determine OKRs and measure KPIs
+    - **Optimization Opportunity**: Sell *what* customers want, *when* they want it.